microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 ## Onboarding Considerations

-##### 1. Provisioning
-* You can provision Copilot for Security within the [standalone experience](https://learn.microsoft.com/en-us/security-copilot/get-started-security-copilot#option-1-recommended-provision-capacity-through-copilot-for-security) or in [Azure](https://learn.microsoft.com/en-us/security-copilot/get-started-security-copilot#option-2-provision-capacity-in-azure)
-* If your organization requires tags to deploy Azure resources, use **[this ARM template](https://github.com/seanstark/azure-tools/tree/main/copilotforsecurity)** to add tags during the deployment
+**Provisioning:** You can provision Copilot for Security within the [standalone experience](https://learn.microsoft.com/en-us/security-copilot/get-started-security-copilot#option-1-recommended-provision-capacity-through-copilot-for-security) or in [Azure](https://learn.microsoft.com/en-us/security-copilot/get-started-security-copilot#option-2-provision-capacity-in-azure).
+If your organization requires tags to deploy Azure resources, use **[this ARM template](https://github.com/seanstark/azure-tools/tree/main/copilotforsecurity)** to add tags during the deployment.

-* While there are technically no prerequisites, you'll need an Azure subscription and Microsoft Entra ID (AAD is required to authenticate your users)
-* We also recommend allowing prompt evaluation anywhere with available GPU capacity for optimal results
+While there are technically no prerequisites, you'll need an Azure subscription and Microsoft Entra ID (Entra ID is required to authenticate your users).
+We also recommend allowing prompt evaluation anywhere with available GPU capacity for optimal results.

-##### 2. Roles
-* By default, all users are **contributors** (this may vary according to existing user permissions)
-* It's also worth mentioning that **the provisioning user is also the owner**
-* Contributos cannot update data sharing options, manage capacity, view the usage dasboard, and may only manage and publish custom plugins or upload files when allowed
+**Roles:** By default, all users are **contributors** (this may vary according to existing user permissions).
+It's also worth mentioning that **the provisioning user is also the owner.** Contributos cannot update data sharing options, manage capacity, view the usage dasboard, and may only manage and publish custom plugins or upload files when allowed.

-##### 3. Usage
-* It's critical to monitor SCU usage to avoid disruptions
-* Learn more about monitoring your usage [here](https://learn.microsoft.com/en-us/security-copilot/manage-usage)
+**Usage:** It's critical to monitor SCU usage to avoid disruptions.
+Learn more about monitoring your usage [here](https://learn.microsoft.com/en-us/security-copilot/manage-usage).

-##### 4. Promptbooks
-* Start by using Promptbooks with trial and error
-* You can easily add tags, edit, share, run, and set the level of access for "Just me" or "Anyone in my organization"
-* Learn more about creating your own Promptbooks [here](https://learn.microsoft.com/en-us/security-copilot/build-promptbooks)
+**Promptbooks:** Start by using Promptbooks with trial and error.
+You can easily add tags, edit, share, run, and set the level of access to "Just me" or "Anyone in my organization."
+Learn more about creating your own Promptbooks [here](https://learn.microsoft.com/en-us/security-copilot/build-promptbooks).

-##### 5. Files
-* Experiment with uploading your organizations own DOCX, MD, PDF, and TXT files
-* You can upload files up to 20 MB in total
-* Copilot for Security reasons over files to generate more relevant and specific responses
-* Learn more about uploading your own files [here](https://learn.microsoft.com/en-us/security-copilot/upload-file)
+**Files:** Experiment with uploading your organizations own DOCX, MD, PDF, and TXT files!
+You can upload files up to 20 MB in total.
+Copilot for Security reasons over files to generate more relevant and specific responses.
+Learn more about uploading your own files [here](https://learn.microsoft.com/en-us/security-copilot/upload-file).

-Learn more about how to provision Copilot for Security and its minimum requirements **[here](https://learn.microsoft.com/en-us/security-copilot/get-started-security-copilot).**

 ## Features